Close

 opens in a new windowFull Fathom Five by Max Gladstone

-Placeholder of -83 On the island of Kavekana, Priestess Kai builds gods to order—sort of.
+opens in a new windowImage Place holder of - 32 On the island of Kavekana, Priestess Kai builds gods to order—sort of.
 Kai’s creations are perfect vehicles for Craftsmen and Craftswomen operating in the Old World.
 For beyond the ocean, true deities still thrive, untouched by the God Wars that stransformed the city-states of Alt Coulumb and Dresediel Lex.

 When Kai tries to save a friend’s dying idol, she’s gravely injured—then sidelined from the business, her near-suicidal rescue attempt offered up as proof of her instability.
 But when Kai gets tired of hearing her boss, her coworkers, and her ex-boyfriend call her crazy, and digs into the cause of the idol’s death, she uncovers a conspiracy of silence and fear that will break her if she can’t break it first.